kaliypsocraft/something-awesome/SUBMISSION_REPORT.md

     └──
 ```

-Binary exploitation required a deeper understanding of low-level programming, which included intensive research into registers, hardware, instruction sets, memory management, and stack mechanics.
+Binary exploitation required a deeper understanding of low-level programming.
+This included researching
+- registers
+- stack
+- instruction sets
+-

 I had limited knowledge of these areas prior, so it was a steep learning curve.

 The main challenges with binary exploitation exercises was getting accustomed to canonical attacks such as buffer overflows, format string exploitations and return-oriented programming.